Lithuanian litas: Memelgebiet

-In March 1939 Nazi Germany demanded that Lithuania give up the Klaipėda Region (also known as the Memel Territory), which had been detached from Germany after World War I. The Lithuanian government complied, and on 23 March 1939 the area was annexed by Germany.
+In March 1939, Nazi Germany demanded that Lithuania give up the Klaipėda Region (also known as the Memel Territory), which had been detached from Germany after World War I. The Lithuanian government complied, and on 23 March 1939 the area was annexed by Germany.

 On the same day the reichsmark replaced the litas as the official currency of the region, with 1 litas being exchanged for 40 pfennig.
 Until 20 May 1939 inhabitants of the Memelgebiet could exchange litas for reichsmarks.

 Soviet occupation

-The litas was replaced by the Soviet ruble in April 1941 after Lithuania was annexed by the Soviet Union, with 1 litas equal to 0.9 ruble, although the actual value of the litas was about 3–5 rubles.
+The litas was replaced by the Soviet ruble in April 1941 after Lithuania was annexed by the Soviet Union, with 1 litas equal to 0.9 rubles, although the actual value of the litas was about 3 to 5 rubles.
 Such an exchange rate provided great profit for Soviet military and party officials.
 Trying to protect the value of the currency, people started to massively buy, which, together with a downfall in production (following nationalization), caused material shortages.
 Withdrawals were then limited to 250 litų before the litas was completely abolished.
+In 1941 circulation of litas was completely prohibited.